astamm/riot/README.md

 been slightly altered with respect to the original softwares for compliance with [CRAN](https://cran.r-project.org) policy.
-Specifically, `vtk/include/utf8.h` header file has been modified to ensure LF line endings.
+Specifically, `vtk/include/utf8.h` header file has been modified to ensure LF line endings and `vtkzlib` source files have been compiled without checking for protoype warnings when using LLVM clang compiler.
 Also, `tinyxml2.cpp` has been modified to avoid the use of `stdout` and `printf` as per *Writing R Extensions* manual recommendations because `R` has its own input/output mechanism for writing to the console.

 The authors would like to thank Tim Schäfer, the author of the [**freesurferformats**](https://CRAN.R-project.org/package=freesurferformats)